Scarabaeus1031/NEXAH/FIELD_LAYER/README.md

 The Field Layer reveals:

-> a structured, dynamic field combining geometry, flow, topology, and control
+> a structured, controllable dynamical field
+> with a dominant attractor and stable convergence behavior

 ---